Pchatbot: A Large-Scale Dataset for Personalized Chatbot

 \section{Introduction}

-Dialogue system is a longstanding challenge in Artificial Intelligence.
-Intelligent dialogue agents have been rapidly developed but the effectiveness is still far behind general expectations.
-Reasons for the lag are multi-dimensional in which the lack of dataset is a fundamental constraint.
+The dialogue system is a longstanding challenge in Artificial Intelligence.
+Intelligent dialogue agents have been rapidly developed but their effectiveness is still far behind general expectations.
+The reasons for the lag are multi-dimensional in which the lack of datasets is a fundamental constraint.
+Training a chatbot usually requires a large-scale dataset, but collecting real conversations between people requires tremendous human labor.
+Hence, most existing studies mainly leverage publicly available post-comments to simulate conversations between users.
+Example datasets are Ubuntu Dialogue Corpus~\cite{Lowe_UbuntuV2_2015} and Douban Corpus~\cite{Wu_Douban_2017}, which are sourced from online forums.
+As discussed by \citet{gao2019neural}, there are still many challenges for dialogue chatbot.
+Personality consistency is one of these challenges.
+Regarding personalized dialogue dataset, previous works depict personality using either personality sentences (PERSONA-CHAT~\cite{Zhang_dog_2018}) or persona attributes (Personality Assignment Dataset~\cite{Huang_Chat_2018}).
+With the availability of these datasets, lots of dialogue models have been proposed.

-Conversation generation is considered as a highly complex process in which interlocutors always have exclusive background and persona.
-To be concrete, given a post, people would make various valid responses depending on their interests, personalities, and specific context.
-As discussed in \citet{Personal_turning_VinyalsL15}, coherent personality is a key for chatbots to pass the Turing test.
-Some previous works are devoted to endow personality to machine agents by given profiles \cite{Zhang_dog_2018,Samuel_fb_2018,Huang_Chat_2018}. \citet{Jiwei_Speaker_2016} show that people's background information and speaking style can be encoded by modeling historical conversations.
-They revealed that the persona-based personalized response generation model can improve speaker consistency in neural response generation.

-Although the advantage of incorporating persona for conversation generation has been investigated, the area of personalized chatbot is still far from being well understood and explored due to the lack of large scale conversation datasets which contains user information.
-In this paper, we introduce Pchatbot, a large scale conversation dataset dedicated for the development of personalized dialogue models.
-In this dataset, we assign anonymized user IDs and timestamps to conversations.
-Users' dialogue histories can be retrieved and used to build rich user profiles.
-With the availability of the dialogue histories, we can move from personality based models to personalized models: a chatbot which learn linguistic and semantic information from historical conversations, and generates personalized responses based on the learned profile \cite{Jiwei_Speaker_2016}.
+Many recent neural dialogue models demonstrate substantial gains on chatbots' performances using large-scale dataset~\cite{Samuel_fb_2018,zhang2020dialogpt,brown2020language}.
+Thus, the scale of most current dialogue datasets becomes a major barrier that limits the development of neural dialogue models.
+The limitation of the data scale is exacerbated regarding the personalized dialogue dataset.
+The main reasons include: (1) Most current personalized datasets are based on the explicit user profiles.
+Such profiles are often manually annotated (\eg, user's persona descriptions), thus being very costly.
+(2) Explicit user profiles can only provide relatively limited personalized information as explicit user profiles are usually comprised of static personality descriptions.
+For example, in PERSONA-CHAT~\cite{Zhang_dog_2018}, each interlocutor is described by five short sentences.
+Such static property also makes the explicit user profiles hard to update.